Image-Based Metrics in Ultrasound for Estimation of Global Speed-of-Sound: Methods

 This quantifies the linear relationship between pixel intensities, defined as:

 where $\bar{I}_1$ and $\bar{I}_2$ denote the mean pixel values of respective images.
 The metric ranges between $-1$ and $1$, where the latter indicates perfect positive correlation suggesting optimal image alignment and hence a good beamforming SoS estimate.
+It is commonly used for intra-modality image registration for providing robustness to any uncontrollable linear intensity variations.